CaptainKMan/Course-Catalog-Information-Aggregator/Python_files/readme.md

 `Set-ExecutionPolicy Restricted`

-I'm currently workin on fixing this issue
+If you run into this error:

 ```text
 Course-Catalog-Information-Aggregator\Python_files> npx playwright install